FortnoxAB/kiro/README.md

 # Kiro
 Scan your networks/domains to assess and improve your security posture.
+Brute force directories and files for web facing ports (not available when run as a service).

 ## Setup
 Make sure you have docker available or python setup with nmap from your packagedistributer